FileOnQ/DataOnQ/SPECIFICATION_MIDDLEWARE.md

-# DataOnQ - Quick Start
+# Middleware Specification
-DataOnQ is a complex offline synchroinzation library, but if you want to get started as quickly as possible you are in the right place!
-The quick start guide doesn't go into any detail on the Middleware, please take a look at the [Specification](SPECIFICATION.md) for more details.
+The Middleware Specification is designed to be used by intermediate users of DataOnQ.
+This is for developers that want to leverage the one of DataOnQ's pre-built Middleware's where the application defines only the required Service Handlers of the Middleware.

 ## Middleware
 Use the `HttpOfflineAvailableMiddleware` to implement an offline available service layer.
 The Middleware implements the following Binary Tree